btholt/complete-intro-to-react-v9/lessons/07-testing/C-testing-user-interaction.md

 ---
 description: >-
-  This guide provides instructions on testing a Contact page using Vitest and the vitest-fetch-mock utility, covering steps for form submission and API testing.
-Learn how to set up test environments, mock API responses, and verify submissions with React Query to ensure effective contact form functionality.
+  Learn how to test a Contact page in React using Vitest and vitest-fetch-mock, a tool to simplify fetch mocking.
+The tutorial covers setting up mocks, rendering components with React Query's QueryClientProvider, filling out form inputs, simulating user interactions, and verifying API requests, providing a comprehensive guide for beginner to job-ready React developers under guidance from Brian Holt, creator of the Complete Intro to React course, version 9.
 keywords:
+  - React testing
-  - Vitest testing
+  - Vitest
-  - contact form API
+  - vitest-fetch-mock
   - React Query
-  - vitest-fetch-mock
-  - JavaScript testing
+  - Contact form testing
 ---
 Let's test the Contact page.
 It has a nice, simple user interaction.
 User puts their information in, we submit to the API, and we show them a submitted header.
 Let's test all of that.